ehmicky/autoserver/docs/events.md

 The properties `commandpath`, `command` and `collection` are only set if the request failed while performing a command.

-The `...size` properties are not set if the related value is undefined, and set to `unknown` if the value is not JSON.

 Each of those fields is optional, i.e. might not be present under some circumstances, e.g. if an error happened.